CVTenorio/WD-HANDS-ON-2-TENORIO/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Each page will have different & unique hero styles and card designs it includes static and animated.
+It will showcase different designs of the creator.

 Guiding Question:
 - What is the project